 Cat-scratch disease in Child

 Cat-scratch disease is characterized in most cases by a primary papule, papulopustule, or nodule and enlarged localized lymph nodes with a history of cat scratch (less likely cat bite) distal to the involved node.
 Inoculation from canine or rodent scratches has also been reported.
 In rare cases, the primary inoculation may occur via the eye or mucosal membrane, presenting as conjunctivitis or mucosal ulcers.
 Fatigue, malaise, pharyngitis, conjunctivitis, headache, and low-grade fever may be present.
+Cat-scratch disease may be a common cause of fever of unknown origin in children.

 Following inoculation, a papule, papulopustule, or nodule develops at the site of the bite within days.
 In two-thirds of patients, the inoculation site reaction lasts for less than a month.
 It may persist for 2 months or more in some cases.
 It typically heals without scarring.

 Lymphadenopathy begins within weeks.
-Enlarged lymph nodes may be tender and associated overlying erythema may be present.
+Enlarged lymph nodes may be tender, and associated overlying erythema may be present.
 In immunocompetent patients, the disease is usually benign and self-limited, and most patients recover without sequelae.
 Around half of patients develop systemic symptoms and signs including fever, night sweats, headache, sore throat, malaise, nausea, and anorexia.
 Atypical presentations include stellate neuroretinitis, hepatosplenomegaly, encephalopathy, persistent fever, osteomyelitis, endocarditis, parotitis, and the oculoglandular syndrome of Parinaud (granulomatous conjunctivitis and preauricular lymphadenopathy).
 Encephalitis may occur in 1%-7% of cases, typically appearing 2-6 weeks after classic cat-scratch disease.
 Patients may present with associated seizures or status epilepticus.

 Rarely, an associated widespread morbilliform eruption, erythema nodosum (warm, erythematous, and painful nodules in lower extremities), erythema multiforme, and/or thrombocytopenic purpura are seen.